Pentagon seeks 'game changer' tech to thwart hackers

 But with the cloud browser, the user will only see a video representation of their internet session taking place on a remote server, as if the traffic lived in an empty room far away.
 If that session gets hacked, it will be sandboxed and never reach the Pentagon.

-Once acquired, this type of technology would be a "game changer," Scott Wallace, the technical director at the Defense Information Systems Agency, said in a statement to CNN.
+Once acquired, this type of technology would be a "game changer," Steve Wallace, the technical director at the Defense Information Systems Agency, said in a statement to CNN.
 "We are locked in a race against our adversaries, and we know attacks and threats are generally executed via desktop browser."

 Unlike Amazon's current contracts, which provide the intelligence community and parts of the Defense Department with cloud-based storage and the ability to organize data, this product would take advantage of the cloud's remoteness for security purposes.